How to setup a simple blog with Nuxt.js

 I've been using platforms like WordPress and Jekyll while exploring JAMStack options too, but my preference for Vue.js led me to wonder if Nuxt might just be the thing since it has a module for that

-1. Set Up Nuxt and dependencies
+1. Set up Nuxt and dependencies

 The easy way to setup